St. Patrick’s Day is coming up soon, and here’s everything you need to know about this Irish celebration!

 Contrary to popular belief, St. Patrick is actually British.
 He was born into a rich family but was abducted and forced into slavery when he was 15 years old.
 Torn apart from his family, he was left in Ireland to work in the brutal outdoor weather.

 During his time as a slave boy, St. Patrick had a lot of time alone.
 Terrified and hopeless, St. Patrick turned to Christianity to bring peace and hope into his life.
 One day, St. Patrick decided to escape, vowing to bring hope back to the Irish people.
-As Irish lore are told verbally over time, some things that happened after his escape became exaggerated.
+As Irish lore is told verbally over time, some things that happened after his escape became exaggerated.

 The most accepted theory is that St. Patrick had a vision from God to return to Ireland as not only a free man but also as a missionary devoted to Christianity.
 After 15 years of training, St. Patrick really did go back to spread hope in the Irish during difficult times.